Baseyoyoyo/Higher-or-Lower/README.md

 appear on the screen.
 On each level that they get correct the numbers will increase making the range larger and the chance of guessing incorrectly larger as well.

+### Whats New?

+High Score table added into code called `scores.db`.
+The database stores player name, Their score and the date and time they achieved the score.

 ### How To Run

 Type into console `python higher_or_lower.py` and hit enter